 Car insurance is a requirement in almost every state, but it’s not enough to simply have proof of insurance.
-Each state has its own minimum coverage amount that all drivers are legally required to have in addition to insurance.
+Each state has its own minimum coverage amount that all drivers are legally required to carry.

 It’s important to understand the guidelines in your state.
-If you get caught driving with less than the state minimum, you could face fines or penalties.
+If you get caught driving without insurance, you could face fines or penalties.
 This article will explain car insurance requirements by state, and note any exceptions.

 Is car insurance required?